Taknok/BarCode/README.md

 # Code_Barre
-Implementation if an 2d detector of barcode in Matlab
+Implementation of 2d barcode detector in Matlab